 The Company's available own funds, eligible own funds and ratio of eligible own funds over SCR and MCR are disclosed in QRT S.23.01.
 The objectives of the business is to maintain sufficient own funds to cover the SCR and MCR with an appropriate buffer.
 These should be of sufficient quality to meet the eligibility requirements in Article 82 of the Delegated Regulation.
 The Company holds regular meetings of senior management, which are at least quarterly, in which the ratio of eligible own funds over SCR and MCR are reviewed.
 The committees that review solvency are described in more detail in section B.1 General Information on the System of Governance.
-As part of own funds and future requirements.
+As part of own funds management, the Company prepares ongoing annual solvency projections and reviews the structure of own funds and future requirements.
 The business plan, which forms the base of the ORSA contains a five year projection of funding requirements as part of the business plan process and this helps focus actions for future funding.
 There were no material changes in the objectives, policies and processes employed by the undertaking for managing its own funds.